Israel strikes Gaza after troops storm Al Aqsa Mosque, attack worshipers

 The Israeli military said nine rockets were fired from Gaza toward Israel, of which at least four were intercepted and four landed in open areas.

+In a statement, Türkiye's foreign ministry called the latest raid at Al Alqsa "unacceptable".

+The foreign ministry also said it is concerned about the overall surge of violence against Palestinians.

-Jordan's Foreign Ministry immediately condemned Israel's "flagrant" storming of Al Aqsa Mosque while Egypt called for immediate halt to Israel's "blatant assault" on Palestinian worshippers.
+Jordan's Foreign Ministry also condemned Israel's "flagrant" storming of Al Aqsa Mosque while Egypt called for immediate halt to Israel's "blatant assault" on Palestinian worshippers.

 Saudi Arabia condemned Israeli police action, saying it undermines peace efforts.